 A standard approach to estimating structural parameters in life-cycle models imposes sufficient assumptions on the data to identify the "age profile" of outcomes, then chooses model parameters so that the model's age profile matches this empirical age profile.
 I show that this approach is both incorrect and unnecessary: incorrect, because it generally produces inconsistent estimators of the structural parameters, and unnecessary, because consistent estimators can be obtained under weaker assumptions.
 I derive an estimation method that avoids the problems of the standard approach.
 I illustrate the method's benefits analytically in a simple model of consumption inequality and numerically by reestimating the classic life-cycle consumption model of Gourinchas and Parker (2002).

-Updated version: Federal Reserve Bank of Chicago Working Paper 2017-18.
+Updated version: _Federal Reserve Bank of Chicago Working Paper 2017-18_, https://www.chicagofed.org/publications/working-papers/2017/wp2017-18.